 - Using verification checklists before important tasks or events.

-- Adopting an efficient filing system for all your papers.
+- Adopting an efficient filing system for your documents.

 - Using online services to save time (e.g. food delivery).

-- Reducing material possessions for less maintenance time.
+- Reducing material possessions to reduce maintenance time.

 - Organizing your workplace for maximum performance.

 - Taking advantage of wasteful time and use it to work on your goals (e.g. waiting times, commutes, travels…).